-If you are not able to enter Android Recovery mode through the adb command, see Entering Android Recovery Manually.
+If you are not able to enter Android Recovery mode through the adb command, see Entering Android Recovery Manually on page 216.

-Performing an Enterprise Reset Using a microSD Card
+Performing an Enterprise Reset Using ADB

 Go to the Zebra Support & Downloads web site at zebra.com/support and download the appropriate Enterprise Reset file to a host computer.